Information about the department’s role in enhancing the wellbeing, participation and safety of seniors.

 Seniors Week is a great opportunity to recognise older people for their valuable contributions to our communities.
 Queenslanders are encouraged to support local events being held across the state to celebrate Seniors Week, from 16–24 August 2014.

-The Animal Welfare League Australia is providing small grants of up to $1,000 to assist aged care facilities and residents make suitable modifications or arrangements, enabling residents and their pets to live-in together.
+Animal Welfare League Australia is offering 10 small grants totalling $10,000 to assist aged care facilities and residents make suitable arrangements to allow their pets to live with them.
+Applications close 5 September 2014.